-In the picture to the right, you can see a classic example of this.
+In the picture above, you can see a classic example of this.
 To sections of track are secured but fitting the middle element will now be difficult.

 Track laying and ballasting means working close to your baseboard and any vertical structures are likely to get knocked or damaged in the process.
 Keep those Ratio and Metcalfe models off the board until the track is laid and ballast applied.

-That’s it for these 5 track laying mistakes to avoid, if you’d like more tips — I recommend reading one of the many books on model railway building.
+That’s it for these 5 track laying mistakes to avoid.
+If you’d like more tips — I recommend any of these books on model railway building.